Bariba

 - Spiritual And Religious Practices

-- The Bariba practice a mix of traditional African religions and Islam.
-Ancestral worship and the veneration of spirits play a significant role in their spiritual life.
+- The Bariba practice a mix of traditional African religions and Islam, with spiritual beliefs centered around ancestral worship and community rituals.

 - Beliefs And Worldview